 - Are you still working at ABC Company?

-Starting a conversation at a party or wedding:
+Conversation starters at a party or wedding:

 - I don’t think we’ve met – I’m Shayna.

 - Have you tried the chocolate cake?
 It’s delicious!